-.
-Does your institution provide On-Campus Student Housing Facilities?
-O No. Yes.
+l.
+Doe es your institution provide On-Campus Student Housing Facilities?
+0 No. • Yes.
 (If Yes is selected, you must enter the number of student housing facilities below and enter Fire Statistics for each facility.)
-Number of On-campus Student 11 Last Year Housing Facilities: .
-Does your institution have any noncampus buildings or properties? ○ Yes No Have you combined statistics that you received from the local or state police with our institution statistics for this report?
-If you answer No to this question, you will be asked to provide the data you received from the local and state police separately.
-Yes.
+Number of On-campus Student Housing Eacilities: Last Year 2.
+Doe es your institution have any noncampus buildings or properties?
+0 Yes • No nstitu ve you combined statistics that you received from the local or state police with your attion statistics for this report?
+If you answer No to this question, you will be asked to le the data you received from the local and state police separately. • Yes.
 Local and/or state law enforcement agencies provided us with statistics that we are combining with statistics collected by our campus security authorities.
-No. We are not combining the statistics because we cannot determine whether the statistics we obtained from local and/or state law enforcement agencies are for on-campus incidents or public property incidents. ; O Not available.
+0 No. We are not combining the statistics because we cannot determine whether the statistics we obtained from local and/or state law enforcement agencies are for on-campus incidents or public property incidents.
+0 Not available.
 We cannot determine if the statistics we obtained from local and/or state law enforcement agencies are for our Clery geography.
-O Not available.
+0 Not available.
 We made a good-faith effort to obtain statistics from local and/or state law enforcement agencies, but the agencies did not comply with our request.